michaelpb/pta/content/en/campaigns/_index.md

 Some promising results so far are ATU 265’s recent contract agreement which includes a $3,500 “appreciation bonus” and 10% raise over 3 years.
 This comes in the wake of a [union-led, PTA-supported hazard pay rally on October 22nd, 2021](https://sanfrancisco.cbslocal.com/video/6134192-transit-workers-protest-in-san-jose-for-hazard-pay/).

-Interview with Robert

-{{< youtube id="50pP4xij5VE">}}

-Interview with Jennifer

-{{< youtube id="clQwrOJT1aU">}}

 **MTC: Release the Funds Rally**

 In March 2021, the Bay Area received $1.7 billion in American Rescue Plan funds in order to support transit agencies in recovering from the impacts of the pandemic.
 The Bay Area Metropolitan Transportation Commission (MTC) delayed the distribution of this lifeline for months, implying they might save these funds for an unknown "rainy" day, failing to see the dire state transit agencies have been in and how that "rainy" day is now.
 We began pressuring the commission through a variety of tactics including watchdogging meetings, running a communications campaign and mobilizing a coalition of transit advocates.

-This [](https://eastbaymajority.com/bay-area-transit-stimulus-bailout-arp-mtc-ac-transit/)[article](https://eastbaymajority.com/bay-area-transit-stimulus-bailout-arp-mtc-ac-transit/) we wrote shares more context on MTC's delay and it's implications.
+This [article](https://eastbaymajority.com/bay-area-transit-stimulus-bailout-arp-mtc-ac-transit/) we wrote shares more context on MTC's delay and its implications.

-Our efforts culminated in a rally on May 6th, you can the documentation of it [here](https://peoplestransit.org/c/hey-mtc-rally/).
+Our efforts culminated in a rally on May 6th, you can view the documentation of it [here](https://peoplestransit.org/c/hey-mtc-rally/).

 [![](/images/uploads/copy-of-6e1a0459.jpg)](https://peoplestransit.org/c/hey-mtc-rally/)